A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims – KION546

 The death toll has reached nearly 100, with the victims ranging in age from 1 to 92.

-Rescue crews have recovered 97 bodies from the rubble, 92 victims in the collapse have been identified, and 92 families have been notified, according to a Thursday news release from the Miami-Dade Mayor’s Office.
+Rescue crews have recovered 97 bodies from the rubble and 95 victims in the collapse have been identified, officials said.

-In the search, 240 people are accounted for, a release from Miami-Dade County said.
-Eight people remain unaccounted for, and all of them have open missing persons reports with the Miami-Dade Police Department.
+In the search, 241 people are accounted for, a release from Miami-Dade County said.

 Moving forward, the county says it will only be reporting the number of victims who have been identified “out of respect for the families who are still waiting and to ensure we are reporting the most accurate possible numbers.”